 As discussed in \S \ref{subsec:characterization_c_X}, to calculate the selective $p$-value \eq{eq:selective_p_parametrized}, we must identify the truncation region $\cZ$ in (\ref{eq:c_Z}).
 To construct $\cZ$, we must (a) compute $\cA(\bm x(z))$ for all $z \in \RR$, and (b) identify the set of intervals of $z$ on which $\cA(\bm x(z)) = \cA(\bm x^{\rm obs})$.
 However, it seems intractable to obtain $\cA(\bm x(z))$ for infinitely many values of $z \in \RR$.

-Our first idea in introducing SI for DNN is that we additionally condition some extra events to make the problem tractable.
-We now focus on a class of DNNs whose activation functions (AFs) are piecewise-linear---for example, ReLU, Leaky ReLU (the extension to general AFs is discussed later).
-Then, we consider additional conditioning on the selected piece of each piecewise-linear AF in the DNN.
+Our first idea of introducing conditional SI for DNN is that we additionally condition on some extra events to make the problem tractable.
+We now focus on a class of DNNs whose activation functions (AFs) are piecewise-linear---for example, ReLU, Leaky ReLU.
+Then, we consider additional conditioning on the selected piece of each piecewise-linear AF.

 \begin{definition} Let $s_j(\bm x)$ be ``the selected piece'' of a piecewise-linear AF at the $j$-th unit in a DNN for a given input image $\bm x$, and let $\bm s(\bm x)$ be the set of $s_j(\bm x)$ for all the nodes in a DNN. \end{definition} For example, given a ReLU AF, $s_j(\bm x)$ takes either 0 or 1, depending on whether the input to the $j$-th unit is located at the flat part (inactive) or the linear part (active) of the ReLU function.
 Using the notion of selected pieces $\bm s(x)$, instead of computing the selective $p$-value in (\ref{eq:selective_p_parametrized}), we consider the following \emph{over-conditioning (oc)} conditional $p$-value: